 ACCUPLACER is an adaptive test.
 This means that the questions are chosen for you on the basis of your answers to previous questions.
 This technique selects just the right questions for your ability level.
 Because the test works this way, you must answer every question when it is first given.

 St. Cloud State’s testing takes place in different computer labs on the campus depending on availability.
 When scheduling a test using the link (ACCUPLACER schedule) pay close attention to the location of the lab provided.
 As another option, ACCUPLACER tests may be taken at any Minnesota State College or University (MnSCU) campus.
-When making arrangements to test at another campus, make sure to state that you are taking the ACCUPLACER test for St. Cloud State University.
-If you live out of state and need to test, please contact us at firstname.lastname@example.org and we will try our best to accommodate your individual needs.
+When making arrangements to test at another campus, make sure to state that you are taking the ACCUPLACER test for St. Cloud State University and which test is needed.
+If you live out of state and need to test, please contact us at email@example.com and we will try our best to accommodate your individual needs.

 St. Cloud State University provides initial assessment testing at no charge for St. Cloud State University students.
 There is a $5.00 charge for non-SCSU test takers.

-Parking is available in the new parking ramp at St. Cloud State University located on Fourth Street South on campus.
+Pay Parking is available in the parking ramp at St. Cloud State University located on Fourth Street South on campus.

-Testing begins promptly.
-Please arrive a few minutes prior to your testing appointment.
-To provide a quiet testing environment, late arrivals will not be admitted to the computer lab.
+Showing up on time, at least 10-15 minutes early, usually allows you time to complete your exam within the testing time frame.
+To provide a quiet testing environment, late arrivals may not be admitted to the computer lab.
+Continuous no-shows will not be guaranteed a seat.
 If you are delayed, please reschedule your test for a later date.

 A current picture ID is required to verify your identification.
 Your Tech ID number or social security number is required to take the test.
 Unfortunately, if you do not have a student ID or social security number we can not administer the test for you.